Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Contents:

-Sooo…the rumor is true: Apple is going to update their mail policy.
-In the fall of 2021, the rules will get stricter, guaranteeing a completely new marketing landscape for big and small businesses.
+Sooo…the rumor is true: Apple updated their mail policy.
+In the fall of 2021, the rules got stricter, guaranteeing a completely new marketing landscape for big and small businesses.
 What exactly is going on?

 When it comes to users’ personal data, they demand higher privacy — some get annoyed by never-ending targeted ads while others are simply paranoid the big brother is watching them.
 Whatever the reason, people no longer want the system to know what and when they do on the Internet.